Product Support

 The benefit of Ethernet isn’t just raw speed – it eliminates concerns about Wi-Fi signal strength and avoids competition for wireless bandwidth from other devices on your network.

-The Aero cannot connect to public Wi-Fi networks that require a browser-based login page (known as captive portals) – the kind commonly found at hotels, campsites, and other public venues.
-The Aero doesn’t have a built-in web browser to complete these login pages.
+The Aero can’t connect to public Wi-Fi networks that need a browser-based login, which is common in hotels, campsites, and other public venues.
+The Aero doesn’t have a built-in browser to fill in the login page.

-If you need to use the Aero away from home, a mobile broadband router (using a SIM card) is a good solution – it creates its own Wi-Fi network that the Aero can connect to directly.
+If you need internet access on the Aero somewhere like this, the easiest workaround is a mobile broadband router (one that takes a SIM card).
+It creates its own Wi-Fi network that the Aero can connect to directly.
+For more on this, see Why won’t the Aero connect to hotel or public Wi-Fi?.

 Bluetooth Accessories